Flywheel review: pricing and features for WordPress websites

-All 4 of the plans are equipped with free SSLs, daily backups, staging, caching, and a content delivery network powered by Fastly.
+All 4 of the plans are equipped with free SSLs, nightly backups, staging, caching, and a content delivery network powered by Fastly.

 In my opinion, the resources included could be more generous, especially when talking about storage space.
 Nonetheless, knowing that an average WordPress site doesn’t take more than 5GB of space, Flywheel might be very logical.